acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 # Stage 1 - Backend

+- Choose a region where you want to deploy the application and use the same region for creating all the resources in below stages.

 ## Step 1 - Create a DynamoDB table

+- Move to the DynamoDB console to create a new table.
+- For *Table Name* enter `Voting_Table`
+- For Partition key enter `vote_id` of type string
+- Leave all the other options as default and click on **Create Table**

+# Stage 2 - Create the Lambda Role

 - Step 1 - Create a DynamoDB table

 Create the S3 Buckets

-# Stage 2 - Create the Lambda Role